Das-Kollektiv/tdme2/README.md

             - bounding box emitter
             - circle on plane emitter
             - ...
+          - there is also support for particle system groups
         - objects with support for LOD
         - objects with support for render groups for foliage and such
         - object picking